Netflix’s BIRD BOX Inspires a Silly and Dangerous Internet Challenge

 Our review of BIRD BOX is available here.

 Update: Deadline reports that the #BirdBoxChallenege has prompted YouTube to crack down on videos that showcase any perilous activity or pranks that could result “risk serious danger or death.”Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!